 Our growth strategy calls for us to continuously develop and diversify our toy business by acquiring other companies, entering into additional license agreements, refining our product lines and expanding into international markets, which will place additional demands on our management, operational capacity and financial resources and systems.
 The increased demand on management may necessitate our recruitment and retention of qualified management personnel.
 We cannot assure you that we will be able to recruit and retain qualified personnel or expand and manage our operations effectively and profitably.
-To effectively manage future growth, we must continue to expand our operational, financial and management information systems and train, motivate and manage our work force.
-There can be no assurance that our operational, financial and management information systems will be adequate to support our future operations.
+To effectively manage future growth, we must continue to expand our operational, financial and management information systems will be adequate to support our future operations.
 Failure to expand our operational, financial and management information systems or to train, motivate or manage employees could have a material adverse effect on our business, financial condition and results of operations.